iotaledger/goshimmer/docs/implementation_design/object_storage.md

 }
 ```

-`ObjectFromBytes` that unmarshal the object sequence of bytes with help of `marshalutil` library.
+`ObjectFromBytes` unmarshals the object sequence of bytes with help of `marshalutil` library.

 The key logic needs to be implemented in `ObjectFromMarshalUtil` that takes the marshalled object and returns object with appropriate object type.